 In July 2018, the FDA (the Food and Drug Administration)announced that it had received reports about a type of heart disease called Canine Dilated Cardiomyopathy, which can cause an enlarged, weakened heart and eventual heart failure in dogs.
 These reports suggested a link between grain-free dog foods high in Potatoes, Peas, and other Legumes could be the cause.

 The heart disease occurred in select breeds such as Golden Retrievers and Labrador Retrievers, Whippets, Shih Tzus, Bulldogs, and Miniature Schnauzers.
 None of these dog breeds are genetically prone to the disease, which suggests that there must be another cause, and the reports pointed the finger at legumes like Peas.

 Observant dog owners were quick to realize that Acana formulas contain a large variety and portion of legumes such as Peas, Lentils, and Chickpeas.
 The portion of legumes found in Acana’s formulas is significantly higher than its sister brand Orijen who has as little as 10-15% plant matter.

 Following this information, some dog owners went as far as to immediately transition their dogs to an alternative recipe that did not use legumes and instead makes use of grains.

 Since this initial announcement, enthusiasts and some industry individuals have been trying to narrow down which brands are most strongly linked with Dilated Cardiomyopathy.

-Acana, in particular, Acana Singles, has had one of the strongest links between itself and Dilated Cardiomyopathy with a large number of cases that have been reported by dog owners.
+Acana, in particular, Acana Singles, has had one of the strongest links between itself and Dilated Cardiomyopathy, with a large number of cases that have been reported by dog owners.
 This link was reinforced by an update in June 2019 by the FDA, which highlighted Acana as the top brand linked with DCM.

 However, at this time, these links and reports by dog nutrition groups and dog owners have not been officially or scientifically substantiated.